 If you are as

 stingy frugal as me then this project is perfect for you.
+Turn your empty tin cans into beautiful recycled herb plant pots.
 The materials used can be found around the house which makes it completely free and it only takes a few minutes.

 Did you know: If all cans in the UK were recycled, we would need 14 million fewer dustbin.